markhunte/Hype_Symbol_Override_Extension/README.md

-Although Hype Symbol instances share all the same HTML properties, childrencelements , timelines etc.
+Although Hype Symbol instances share all the same HTML properties, child elements , timelines etc.

-It is often the case that you want each instance to use different parameters  when they appear on scene.
+It is often the case that you want each Symbol's instance to use different parameters when they appear on scene.

+For example you may be using a Symbol to display different items in a cart or shop front.

 <hr>